pepkit/pepspec/docs/looper/advanced-guide/advanced-metadata.md

 !!! note
-    This concepts aren't strictly about `looper`, they are about PEP.
+    These concepts aren't strictly about `looper`, they are about PEP.
 They just show you some examples of how your `looper` project could take advantage of PEP features.

 ## Implied attributes